-- Five seminars per student in special subject will be conducted as continuous assessment. - Each seminar will be of 10 Marks and minimum 15 minutes duration. - The topic of seminar will be finalised well in advance so that student will get sufficient time for preparation. - The concerned faculty members should document the details of seminar/case study. - The internal marks will be calculated out of 10, based on marks obtained in five seminars.
+- Two seminars per student will be conducted as continuous assessment. - Each seminar will be of 30 Marks and minimum 30 minutes duration. - The topic of seminar will be finalised well in advance so that student will get sufficient time for preparation. - The internal marks will be calculated out of 30, which will be average of marks obtained in two seminars. - The concerned faculty member/s should document the details of seminar given by each student.

-Pharmaceutical Sciences- Practicals
+Pharmaceutical Sciences- Practical